 Sapphire Reserve doubled down on the Chase Sapphire Preferred play of bonusing travel and dining spend.

 Capital One is making a big play for consumer interesting in dining with their Savor products.
-The Capital One® Savor® Cash Rewards Credit Card is especially good with a $500 bonus after $3000 spend within 3 months of account opening; $0 annual fee the first year (then $95); 4% back on dining (and entertainment), 2% on groceries, and 1% everywhere else.
+The Capital One® Savor® Cash Rewards Credit Card is especially good with a $500 bonus after $3000 spend within 3 months of account opening; $0 annual fee the first year (then $95); 4% back on dining (and entertainment), 2% at grocery stores, and 1% everywhere else.

 The Capital One® Savor® Cash Rewards Credit Card is focused on offering dining experiences and American Express appears to be building out the existing dining options for Platinum Card and Centurion customers both in terms of the breadth of options and the ease of taking advantage of them.

 Indeed, as it becomes harder and harder to just spend more and more on rewards (the economics of the products face a competitive limit of what’s possible) experiences become a real opportunity for competitive differentiation.
 But the problems are two-fold: